-Introduction: Awesome Ghostbuster With Proton Pack, Slimer, and Ecto-1
+Introduction: Awesome Ghostbuster With Proton Pack, Slimer, Ecto-1, and Ghost-Trap Bag

 Who you gonna call??
 Ghostbuster Livi, of course!
 We love Ghostbusters (old and new movies & cartoons), and my daughter was so excited about the new Ghostbusters movie featuring women.
 She left the theater feeling like she could be a Ghostbuster too!
 So she decided she wanted to be a Ghostbuster, and we felt that every Ghostbuster must have a proton pack, Ecto-1, and that pesky ghost Slimer!
 Her Dad made the proton pack, Slimer, and Ecto-1 parts of her costume, and is in the process of completing her Ghost trap candy bag.
 Happy Halloween!!!!

 Slimer: The Slimer part of Livi's costume was created from crack & seal expandable foam, including the tongue and teeth.
 Livi's Dad (Luke) sprayed a large ball of expandable foam onto a wooden dowel.
 After creating a large enough ball of foam (this was an ongoing process as he created the entire Slimer), he carved the body and facial features.
 The arms and hands were made using wire hangers, expandable foam, and gloves filled with foam.
 They were attached to the body, expandable foam added (as needed) and carved into the correct shape.
 The teeth are small pieces of shaped foam, and the tongue was a longer carved piece of foam.
 When the Slimer face an body were complete, Luke painted the body green, the mouth pink and black, the teeth white, and the eyes yellow and red.
 The end result was an absolutely awesome Slimer!!
 We attached the Slimer to the top of the Ecto-1 for trick or treating.